Osteoporosis: The 8-Point System*

 This is why antacids carry a massive risk of osteoporosis!
 Solutions may be HCL or enzyme supplementation, probiotics, digestive teas, altering eating habits and diet, eliminating GI infection, reducing brain inflammation (hypovagal function), and correcting pH.
 Every case is different, and this is why I encourage a 'person-specific' approach, due to variable and individual biochemstry requirements.

 5) BALANCE HORMONES.
-Blood and salivary hormone testing can reveal issues, often due to inflammed or faulty hormone receptors, low output, poor excretion/clearance or any combination.
+Blood testing can reveal issues, often due to inflammed or faulty hormone receptors, low output, poor excretion/clearance or any combination.
 Hormone receptors and clearance are rarely addressed, but are VITAL to hormone metabolism.
 Elevated cortisol has bone-destroying properties if its prolonged.
+A blood test including a CBC w/differential, comprehensive metabolic panel and a complete hormone panel including free & total testosterone, TSH, DHEA-S, estradiol, progesterone, LH and FSH should be included as part of any osteoporosis assessment, in my opinion.
 Since our hormones fluctuate during a 24-hour period, I recommend a salivary cortisol panel measuring morning, noon, afternoon and midnight samples, J Rehabil Res Dev.
 2009; 46(4): 529-42.
-Other hormones are best tested using blood (with some exceptions of certain urinary hormone panels).

 7) HEAL CELL MEMBRANES.Our cells have numerous receptors or antennae on the outer cell surface (membranes) control major functions.
 This includes the transport of nutrients into and waste products out of the cell.
 Communication between neighboring cells, tissues and the brain is also mediated through cell receptors.